-Which city is cheaper, Lake Garda or Milan?
+Which place is cheaper, Lake Garda or Milan?

 These are the overall average travel costs for the two destinations.